wion/tWriter.tmbundle/README.md

 Combined with one of the tWriter themes, the above configuration is a pretty good approximation of the iA Writer aesthetic.
 Unfortunately, TextMate does not provide any means for controlling left and right margins inside the editing window.

 Likewise, the one [hidden setting](https://github.com/textmate/textmate/wiki/Hidden-Settings) to control line height, `fontAscentDelta`, does not seem to work for this author.
-Try it yourself and see if you have better luck.
+Try it yourself and see if you have better luck...

-For example…

-Close TextMate, then run the command:
+Close TextMate, then run the following command ('1.5' is the line height value, use the value you want; 1.3, 1.7, 2, whatever):

 ```
 defaults write com.macromates.TextMate fontAscentDelta 1.5